gfm16617/ENCE_3501_VLSI_Class2023/Lab_1/README.md

 ![image](https://github.com/gfm16617/ENCE_3501_VLSI_Class2023/blob/main/Lab_1/images/n_well_menu.png)

-To select the correct resistor dimensions (L and W), we will use the following equation
+To select the correct resistor dimensions (L and W), we will use the equation (in black) below.
+Have in mind that for the technology that we are using the resistance per square at the n-well is 855 ohm/sq.

 ![image](https://github.com/gfm16617/ENCE_3501_VLSI_Class2023/blob/main/Lab_1/images/n_well_RCalc.jpg)